 Arctic Terns are buoyant and graceful fliers that frequently hover above feeding grounds and nesting colonies.
 They take small fish from the surface of the water or plunge to a depth of around 20 inches, rising out of the water with a shake and swallowing fish head first.
 They are often the target of food pirates such as jaegers and gulls that steal their catch.
 Arctic Terns are gregarious and breed in noisy colonies.
 Males fly low over breeding colonies with their fish-filled bill pointed downward to grab a female's attention.
 Interested females follow the crouching male in flight while the female passes over him with her body held straight.
 Courting continues on the ground with the male tipping his head down and holding his wings down and out from the body while the female stands nearby with her head pointed upward.
 The male starts offering food to the female, eventually feeding her almost exclusively as the pair bond is cemented.
 Pairs form monogamous bonds for the breeding season.
 Adults vigorously defend their nest site.
 Intruding birds are first met with a "bent posture"; adults tip their heads down and hold their wings down and out.
 Intruders that continue to approach are met with a more aggressive posture with the bill pointed upward and wings held down and out.
 When posturing fails, adults attack the intruder, often wrestling and fencing with their bills both on the ground and in the air.
 If humans enter the breeding colony they often dive towards them, peck their heads, and defecate on them.Back to top

 Arctic Terns are common, but their arctic tendencies make estimating population trends challenging.
-The North American Waterbird Conservation Plan lists them as a species of high conservation concern, whereas Partners in Flight rates them an 11 out of 20 on the Continental Concern Score, which means it is not on their Watch List and is a species of low conservation concern.
+The North American Waterbird Conservation Plan lists Arctic Tern as a species of high conservation concern, whereas Partners in Flight rates it an 11 out of 20 on the Continental Concern Score, which means it is not on their Watch List and is a species of low conservation concern.
 Partners in Flight estimates the global population at 3 million breeding birds.
 In the late nineteenth century Arctic Terns as well as Common Terns were targeted for the feather trade, which caused populations to decline.
 Most populations recovered following the enactment of the Migratory Bird Treaty Act in 1918.
 Other potential threats to Arctic Terns include human disturbance at colonies, degradation of barrier beach and island nesting habitat, and reductions in fish stocks.Back to top

 Dunne, P. (2006).
 Pete Dunne's essential field guide companion.
 Houghton Mifflin Harcourt, New York, USA.